Ready to take the test? Head onto LearnX and get your Python Certification!

 in that module.
 The

-main function would use the local function
+main function uses the local function

 play_game to run the game, and then

-draw the result of the game using a function implemented in the
+draws the result of the game using a function implemented in the

 draw module called